Airships and balloons are filled with gas.

 There is air inside a hot air balloon and air outside of the balloon.
 When the air inside the balloon is heated, the atoms in the air move faster than the atoms in the air outside the balloon.
 This creates energy called kinetic energy.
 This means there can be fewer atoms inside the balloon so the hot air becomes less dense than the air outside.
 The heated air causes the balloon to rise.
 When the air cools, or is let out, the balloon goes down.

 Watch a video about how hot-air balloons fly

 Airships were built from 1884 onwards to carry cargo and people.
 They were fitted with engines, a propeller and a rudder for steering.
 The most famous airships were called Zeppelins after their inventor Ferdinand von Zeppelin.

 The first zeppelins had rigid aluminum frames covered with fabric inside which were several gas-filled bags.
 The crew were in the gondola under the nose.

 The Hindenburg: the largest airship ever built

 In 1936 the largest airship ever built, the Hindenburg, was used to carry passengers across the Atlantic Ocean.
 It was 270 metres long and could carry one hundred passengers.
 In 1937 the Hindenburg caught fire when the flammable hydrogen gases used to lift the airship exploded as it was docking in the United States.
 37 people died in the accident.

-Modern airships are filled with helium gas which does not explode.
+Modern airships and gas balloons are filled with helium gas which does not explode.
 They are smaller and are used mainly for advertising or to carry cameras for aerial photography.
 They are sometimes called 'blimps'.